FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 All digital I/O must be able to write and read a digital signal with no error.
 They must be able to generate a stable clock signal and inspected by an oscilloscope to verify their signal characteristics (bit-bang).
 For pins with PWM capability, they must be able to emit the desired PWM percentage at the pre-defined frequency, validated by means of an oscilloscope.

+For digital inputs, they must be tested with a simple pushbutton test with pull-up/down resistor.

 #### EVT2: Analogue inputs

 All pins capable of analogue inputs must be tested with a simple potentiometer and serial readout of the analogue voltage.